The benefits of HIIT (high intensity interval training) are so numerous that condensing them down to one list is pretty tough going.

-If you’re looking for inspiration I do highly recommend that you check out our HIIT workouts article.
-There are so many variations in here alone.
+If you’re looking for inspiration I highly recommend that you check out our HIIT workouts article.
+There are so many variations here alone.
 But more than that, it will get your brain ticking about the possibilities that suit you and teach you how to design your own.

 21. HIIT is perfect in a home gym – equipment dictates the workout